Parallel matching-based AMG preconditioners for elliptic equations discretized by IgA

 \subsection{Isoparametric vs.\ non--isoparametric IgA}

-By default, IgA uses the {\it isoparametric} approach: the same basis defines geometry and solution.
 In this case the assembly is as above.
 One uses the Jacobian of the geometric mapping and the same basis gradients for the stiffness integrals.
 For example, on a patch the entries are

 with $R_i$ the NURBS/B-Spline basis from the geometry, just as in the single-patch formula.
 There is no distinction between geometry and solution bases in the assembly~\cite{HUGHES2021467}.